-To get your own rough estimate of what kind power you’ll need, you’ll have to add up the relative requirements of the appliances in your home.
+To get your rough estimate of what kind of power you’ll need, you’ll have to add up the applicable requirements of the appliances in your home.
 You can find a guide online on sites like consumerreports.org.
-Adding up all these numbers will give you an idea of the maximum wattage you might be consuming. though you should refer to an expert technician for actual needs, at least this will give you a rough idea of what kind of wattage you’re going to need.
+Adding up all these numbers will give you an idea of the maximum wattage you might be consuming.
+Though you should refer to an expert technician for actual needs, at least this will provide you with a rough idea of what kind of wattage you’re going to need.

 A permanent generator that provides 10-15 Kilowatts will typically cost between $3,000 – $10,000, and an added $400 – $1,000 for installation fees.
 A larger generator that can provide 20 – 40 Kilowatts will usually cost between $5,000 and $20,000.
 These generators will operate even if you’re away, saving you the headache of returning home to a refrigerator full of spoiled food.
 In terms of relative costs, it’s often wiser to spend that extra $500 or so on higher wattage for your family needs.

-To determine the best whole house generator for your needs, make a list of items you would want powered during a blackout.
+To determine the best whole house generator for your needs, make a list of items you would want to power during a blackout.
 Each device should have a watt rating.
 If there is only an amps rating, multiply that number by 120 to find the wattage.
 If an appliance uses a motor, you’ll have to find the startup wattage and use that instead.
-Add up the total wattage of the items, and then add an additional 10 or 15 percent to be safe.
-This is the amount of power your choice of the best whole house generator must provide in order to meet your needs.
+Add up the total wattage of the items, and then add 10 or 15 percent to be safe.
+That is the amount of power your choice of the best whole house generator must provide to meet your needs.

-Even the best whole house generators involve extra costs such as fuel tank installation and set up fees, consider that generators are generally a little larger than comparable AC units, and regulations usually require that they be located x amount of feet from property lines or dwellings, and concealed by fences or shrubbery, all of which can add up.
+Even the best whole house generators involve extra costs such as fuel tank installation and set up fees, consider that generators are generally a little larger than comparable AC units.
+Regulations usually require that they are located x amount of feet from property lines or dwellings, and concealed by fences or shrubbery, all of which can add up.
 Some local regulations may also include periodic inspections.